 ✓ Practical basics for digging, hiding and foraging

-✓ Quick shopping links to mouse categories (useful for furnishing)
+✓ Quick shopping links to gerbil categories (useful for furnishing)

 ✓ Specialist since 2011: decision aid that works in practice